Annual Review of Condensed Matter Physics: Scope and indexing

 The Annual Review of Condensed Matter Physics defines its scope as covering significant developments relevant to condensed matter physics.
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Compendex, and INSPEC.

 Editorial processes

 The Annual Review of Condensed Matter Physics is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.

 Current editorial board

 As of 2025, the editorial committee consists of the editor and the following members: